NPR quits Elon Musk’s Twitter over ‘government-funded’ label

 In an interview Tuesday with a BBC technology reporter at Twitter’s San Francisco headquarters, Musk acknowledged that the British news organization “is not thrilled” about the state-affiliated labels and asked the reporter for feedback.

 “Our goal was simply to be as truthful and accurate as possible,” Musk said.
-“So I think we’re adjusting the label to be ‘publicly funded’, which I think is perhaps not too objectionable.
+“So I think we’re adjusting the label to be ‘publicly funded,’ which I think is perhaps not too objectionable.
 We’re trying to be accurate.”